weecology/forecasting-course/content/lessons/intro-to-forecasting/instructor_notes.md

 * Manage environmental change
 * Test how well we understand ecosystems

-> What are two some of things we need to be able to make forecasts?
+> What are some of things we need to be able to make forecasts?

 * Models
 * Data